 And finally, one of the prettiest pictures of my yarn ever, taken by my friend Kate.

-New Hue Handspuns.
+This is some nice stuff I got at Black Sheep from a lady whose business is New Hue Handspuns.
 It is an 80-20 mix of merino and angora.
 I got 344 yards of laceweight out of it, and I love it so much I priced it a little high in my etsy shop.

 No comments: